foxmask/django-th/docs/installation.rst

 Installation from scratch
 =========================

-We just create a virtualenv with python 3.4
+We just create a virtualenv with python 3.4 (or 3.5)

 .. code-block:: bash